Become a supporter today!DONATE

 We have relied on local businesses’ advertising support to fuel us.
-But today, with most local businesses shut down, that model is upside down.
+But today, that model is upside down.
 That’s why the Weekly is turning to you for financial support.Your individual support is vital.
 Please join us, become an Insider today.

 Founder & CEO

 Supporters receive our online

 Special invites to Monterey County Weekly-sponsored (virtual) events.